 “Empire State of Mind” by Jay-Z (featuring Alicia Keys)

-Not since Frank Sinatra’s “(Theme From) New York, New York” has a song paid such a tribute to the Big Apple as Jay-Z’s “Empire State of Mind” performed with Alicia Keys.
+Not since Frank Sinatra’s “(Theme from) New York, New York” has a song paid such tribute to the Big Apple as Jay-Z’s “Empire State of Mind,” performed with Alicia Keys.
 As Keys croons the lyrics, “In New York / Concrete jungle where dreams are made of / There’s nothin’ you can’t do / Now you’re in New York / These streets will make you feel brand new / Big lights will inspire you,” how can you not want to take a trip to the Empire State?
 The song was released in 2009 and topped the U.S. Billboard Hot 100 chart.

-“California Love” by 2Pac Shakur
+“California Love” by Tupac Shakur

 “Ragged Old Flag” by Johnny Cash

 Interestingly, “Ragged Old Flag” by Johnny Cash was the only single released from the album of the same name.
 The spoken word “song” is an ode to remaining patriotic during the Watergate scandal of the Nixon administration.
 Cash never shied away from being political, but this may be the most obvious lyrically.
 Elsewhere on the album is the song “Don’t Go Near the Water,” addressing environmental issues, which might be surprising for the time (the album was released in 1974).